When It’s Time to Sue, Shreveport/Bossier City Lawyer is Prepared to Help You Litigate

 3 FACTORS TO CONSIDER

-#1 Can you prove the other party—prospective defendant–had a contractual duty to you (the prospective plaintiff)?
+#1 Can you prove the other party—the prospective defendant–had a contractual duty to you (the prospective plaintiff)?
 You must be specific about what the defendant agreed to in your contract.
 To win a lawsuit, you must be able to prove they had a duty to perform certain acts as specified in the contract.

 #2 Did the prospective defendant fail to fulfill their contractual duty to you?
 You must objectively as possible determine specifically how they failed to fulfill their contracted responsibilities.
 To prove this, you must be able to demonstrate what the party failed to do.